 Class: Insecta

 Family: Cicadidae

-Red_Rocks_Park-Cicada400X300So, Who hits those real high ear piercing notes that’s a true bug performer/ rock and roll star?
-Definitely the Cicada’s rhythmically magical riffs ringing in the days hot times.
+So, who hits those real high ear-piercing notes that’s a true bug performer/ rock and roll star?
+Definitely the Cicada’s rhythmically magical riffs ringing in the day’s hot times.
 Always a local favorite musical performer here as the boys of Dog-Days Summer.
-When Large groups of males congregate together to call a Female Mate it’s called, “Chorusing Centers,” The males can sing almost as loud as a concert here at the Red Rocks Amphitheater; well, almost- like between 80 and 100 decibels, where a rock concert can easily exceed 120 decibels.
+When Large groups of males congregate together to call a Female Mate it’s called, “Chorusing Centers.”
+The males can sing almost as loud as a concert here at the Red Rocks Amphitheater; well, almost- like between 80 and 100 decibels, where a rock concert can easily exceed 120 decibels.

 Cicadas are a family of insects in the Order Hemiptera.
-Within the last few years the order Hemiptera was considered two separate orders Hemiptera and Homoptera.
+Within the last few years, the order Hemiptera was considered two separate orders Hemiptera and Homoptera.
 Hemipterans are considered the “true bugs”, those with sucking mouthparts.
 Homopterous also have sucking mouthparts and show enough similarities with Hemiptera to be considered the same order.
 All insects in the former order of Homoptera feed on plants.

 Cicadas will fly up and crawl out to the tips of branches to lay eggs in the end twigs of trees and shrubs thus damaging that small area beyond the point of no return causing its demise and then falls to the ground.
-The egg develops for around a month before hatching into a larvae.
+The egg develops for around a month before hatching into a larva.
 When the damaged twig falls onto the ground the hatching nymph crawls under the ground and buries itself.
 Underground the larvae will find a root (mostly perennials) and using its sucking mouth parts (proboscis) attach itself to the root.

-The sole food of the insect nymph comes from liquids flowing in the “plumbing” of a Tree Root and plants living in improved organic soil and can go a long way in explaining why the developmental time is so long for the 17 year variety.
+The sole food of the insect nymph comes from liquids flowing in the “plumbing” of a Tree Root and plants living in improved organic soil and can go a long way in explaining why the developmental time is so long for the 17-year variety.
 Beside a few trace minerals there is very little nutrition in a Tree Root and other plants including the rhizoid on root hairs.

-These high pitched ringing sounds are produced by the males to woe a Mate by what are called tymbals on the underside of the first abdominal segment.
+These high-pitched ringing sounds are produced by the males to woe a Mate by what are called tymbals on the underside of the first abdominal segment.
 These tymbals are composed of rib like bands that contract and snap due to muscle control.
 A majority of space in the insect (last thoracic segment and first 5 segments of the abdomen) is a large air sac that acts as a resonator for the sound produced from the tymbals.
 Not all cicadas produce sound this way.
 A few species perform stridulating or wing-banging to produce sounds.

+Class: Insecta